Hornbeck Blackjack Carbon Fiber Canoe

 L: 12′; W:30″; D: 10″, 11-15 lbs.

-Constructed entirely of carbon fiber, including the thwarts and backrest, and made in Peter Hornbeck’s pine shed just a short drive from our put-in at Follensby Pond, the Blackjack is simply the lightest pack canoe you’ll find anywhere.
+Made in Peter Hornbeck’s pine shed just a short drive from our put-in at Follensby Pond, the Blackjack carbon fiber canoe is simply the lightest pack canoe you’ll find anywhere.
 “It’s almost surreal picking it up,” one of our testers said, loading our demo high-profile canoe (the largest option available) onto the trailer for the first time.
 “My grandmother could lift this over her head.”

 Staying more or less true to Rushton’s original pack canoe design, the Blackjack might not be the fastest boat on the water with its wide, stable hull, but our testers found that it tracked amazingly well and managed to keep up with the longer, faster boats in the test fleet just fine.
 “You can put it on edge and it’ll still go straight,” one tester said, leaning hard to touch one of the gunwales to the water while maintaining his line.